tophat8855/lllnorcal/src/pages/redding.md

 group: "Redding, California"
 meetings:
   - name: LLL of Redding
-    time: 10 a.m. on the 2nd Friday of the month
+    time: "10 a.m. on the 2nd Friday of the month"
     location: 2650 Larkspur Lane, Suite A, Redding, CA
   - name: LLL of Greater Redding Morning Meeting
-    time: 10 a.m. on the 2nd Tuesday of every month
+    time: "10 a.m. on the 2nd Tuesday of every month"
     location:  The Redding Doula Collective (Redding Midwifery Building) 1727 South St. Redding, CA 96001
   - name: LLL of Greater Redding Evening Meeting
-    time: 6 p.m. on the 3rd Thursday of each month
+    time: "6 p.m. on the 3rd Thursday of each month"
     location:  St. Andrew Serbian Orthodox Church – 1865 Diamond St, Anderson, CA 96007
 facebook:
   name: La Leche League of Greater Redding, CA